QulinaryOrg/currently-viewing-app/README.md

 Happy coding!

-## Installation Instructions
+## Solution Installation Instructions

 * `git clone https://github.com/vinzloh/currently-viewing-app.git`
 * `cd currently-viewing-app` and `npm install`
 * `npm run dev` (by default this should run on `localhost:3000`)
 * Download [ngrok](https://ngrok.com/download) to expose a public URL for the local web server
 * run `./ngrok http -region=ap 3000` (if the port for localhost above is `3000`)
-* you should see a url such as `http://68872d6f.ap.ngrok.io` which will allow testing the app from outside your local network (e.g. your mobile phone using data), therefore registering a different IP address in the app.
+* you should see a url such as `http://68872d6f.ap.ngrok.io` which will allow testing the app from outside your local network (e.g. a mobile phone using data), therefore registering a different IP address in the app.
 Other IP addresses can be the laptop accessing `localhost:3000` or `http://68872d6f.ap.ngrok.io/`

+This was fun,

+Vinz